Toronto Raptors (40-31, 21-14 home) at Boston Celtics (23-48, 8-26 away)

 Toronto Raptors: PG – Kyle Lowry SG – DeMar DeRozan SF – Terrance Ross PF – Amir Johnson C – Jonas Valanciunas

 Rajon Rondo - PROB (Knee) Jeff Green - QUEST (Neck) Gerald Wallace - OUT (Knee) Vitor Faverani - OUT (Knee)

 Patrick Patterson - OUT (Elbow)

-- Green or no Green? - Jeff Green only played 20 minutes on Wednesday due to a sore neck.
+WHAT TO WATCH FORSignificane of Sullinger? - Rajon Rondo recently requested more floor time with Sully, who scored 26 points and grabbed eight boards off the bench on Wednesday.
+Sullinger has struggled in the second half of the season, but can he turn it around heading into the offseason?
+Green or no Green? - Jeff Green only played 20 minutes on Wednesday due to a sore neck.
 The Celtics will need him to play tonight if they are going to stay in the game.
 Green will help keep DeRozan and Ross in check, as well as scoring on the other end.

 I'll take the Raptors tonight, they have too much to play for.

 Toronto Raptors 104, Boston Celtics 96.